 Electronic sports do share certain things in common with their physical counterparts.
 Serious players, especially esports athletes, usually need to train for long durations when they are preparing for an esports competition and they receive professional coaching as well.
 More often than not, it is hard for them to catch a break in between while they are participating in a competition, which is quite similar to how physical sports competitions work as well.

-That being said, the kind of stress and injuries that esports players face is quite different.
+That being said, the kind of stress and injuries that esports players face are quite different.
 While contact sports result in a more physical form of exertion on the bodies of the players and athletes, esports produce higher levels of psychological stress that tires the brain more than the body.
 Nevertheless, e-sports players and athletes may also suffer physically in terms of body aches, headaches, and vision problems from staring at the computer screen for very long hours without taking regular breaks and doing much physical activities.
-Injuries have then shifted from those primarily on the arms and legs onto the eyes and the joints of the players.
+Injuries have then shifted from those primarily on the arms and legs to the eyes and the joints of the players.

 In that case, how can we make sure that children are able to enjoy the many benefits of esports while keeping their bodies (and minds) healthy?